The last two weeks in Azure

 Codename MDASH (preview)

 This one’s interesting.
-Project Mythos — Microsoft’s advanced model for finding vulnerabilities in code — is locked down to roughly 40 vendors (OS makers, network infrastructure, cloud providers, browser teams) to keep it out of malicious hands.
-MDASH is a multi-model agentic scanning harness built on top of that idea (the “D” comes from the D in model; the naming clearly got desperate).
+Project Mythos, Microsoft’s advanced model for finding vulnerabilities in code, is locked down to roughly 40 vendors (OS makers, network infrastructure, cloud providers, browser teams) to keep it out of malicious hands.
+MDASH is a multi-model agentic scanning harness built on top of that idea.
+The “D” comes from the D in model, the naming clearly got desperate.

 Grok 4.3 in Foundry

 xAI’s latest flagship, Grok 4.3, is available in Foundry as a global standard deployment.
-It’s tuned for agentic, productivity-focused workflows: strong tool calling, good instruction following, lower hallucination rates, and a 200K-token context window.
+It’s tuned for agentic, productivity-focused workflows: strong tool calling, good instruction following, lower hallucination rates, 200K-token context window.
 Being in Foundry means it inherits the governance, private networking, identity, agent hosting, and evaluation tooling that make a model usable in an enterprise rather than just a demo.

-CW21 — 22 May 2026
+CW21, 22 May 2026

-A genuinely huge week.
+A huge week.
 Grouping by area.

 Compute